 Citalopram belongs to a class of medications called selective serotonin reuptake inhibitors (SSRIs) like Sertraline.
-SSRIs are antidepressants which work by allowing a type of chemicals, serotonin, to stay longer in the brain in order to boost mood.
-Citalopram is commonly indicated for depression, anxiety, depressive phase of bipolar disorder and panic disorder.
+SSRIs are antidepressants that work by allowing a type of chemical, serotonin, to stay longer in the brain in order to boost mood.

 Citalopram can be taken by mouth in conventional tablets.
 It often takes a few weeks to see noticeable improvement in your symptoms.
 Do not stop Citalopram abruptly since a withdrawal syndrome can occur.
 It is important for you to check for drug interactions with citalopram with your doctor or pharmacist.
 People older than 60 years of age, with liver problems, or taking certain medications which raise Citalopram blood levels, should limit their dose to 20 mg per day.

 The usual starting dose of Citalopram is 10-20 mg per day.
 The dose may be increased gradually by your doctor based on your response.